EnderRealmMC/Easy4Form/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/enderrealm/easy4form/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://cnb.cool/EnderRealm/public/Easy4Form/-/issues) on CNB.